The Marvelous Mrs. Maisel: Season 3

-On Rotten Tomatoes, the third season holds a 79% approval rating, with an average rating of 7.6 out of 10 based on 52 reviews.
+On Rotten Tomatoes, the third season holds a 79% approval rating, with an average rating of 7.7 out of 10 based on 53 reviews.
 The website's critical consensus reads, "As visually spectacular as ever, The Marvelous Mrs. Maisel's banter and pace still fly with comedic fury – but shallow social commentary and wandering storylines highlight the show's increasingly superficial tendencies."
 Metacritic assigned the season a score of 75 out of 100 based on 19 critics, indicating "generally favorable reviews".
 Alan Sepinwall of Rolling Stone wrote that it offered "a lot of energy and fancy footwork that often makes no sense".

 Season 4

-On Rotten Tomatoes, the fourth season holds an 91% approval rating, with an average rating of 7.5 out of 10 based on 46 reviews.
+On Rotten Tomatoes, the fourth season holds a 92% approval rating, with an average rating of 7.7 out of 10 based on 66 reviews.
 The website's critical consensus reads, "The Marvelous Mrs. Maisel has seemingly run out of fresh material, but it continues to reward fans with expert delivery and snappy presentation."
 Metacritic assigned the season a score of 65 out of 100 based on 17 critics, indicating "generally favorable reviews".

+Season 5

+On Rotten Tomatoes, the fifth season holds a 96% approval rating, with an average rating of 7.85 out of 10 based on 48 reviews.
+The website's critical consensus reads, "All good comedy sets must arrive at a final punchline, and The Marvelous Mrs. Maisel reliably nails its own with a fifth season that wisely puts Rachel Brosnahan and Alex Borstein's repartee front and center.
+Metacritic assigned the season a score of 80 out of 100 based on 15 critics, indicating "generally favorable reviews".